(Door)Man Of Mystery

 Sandy makes a small interruption during the first reading of the will, and nobody laughs at his joke.
 But they're really not laughing later, when they realize that his joke means they're missing a key word from the will.
 He actually influences a lot of the action in the book: he pushes Otis to tell the ghost story about the Westing house, he encourages Mr. Hoo to invent paper insoles, he directs the other players to put all their clues together... and he foils Judge Ford:

 She was paired with the one person who could confound her plans, manipulate her moves, keep her from the truth.
 Her partner, Sandy McSouthers, was the only heir she had not investigated.
 Her partner, Sandy McSouthers, was Sam Westing.
 (24.32)

 And his choice of cover is perfect—as a doorman he sees all the comings and goings at Sunset Towers, but perhaps because he's the doorman we never follow him back to his own house.

-SPOILER: Finally, here are some of the things we should have known about him.
-He's a good liar.
-He does know how to play chess.
-He is Turtle's friend.
-But he doesn't really die in the Westing house, and his name isn't really Sandy McSouthers.
+But the most defining aspect of Sandy's personality is this: he's a good liar.
+He doesn't really die in the Westing house, and his name isn't really Sandy McSouthers.
 He's Sam Westing… in disguise.